From hidden FBA fees to overlooked home office write-offs, these 11 deductions could mean the difference between profit and loss in 2025.

 • Referral fees (Amazon’s % cut of each sale).

-• FBA fulfillment fees (pick, pack, and ship).
+• FBA fulfillment fees (pick, pack, ship).

 • Storage fees at Amazon warehouses.